 If the recipient has a file to send you, they can repeat the process, starting the journey all over again.

-And that's how MFT works!
+And that's what MFT is and how it works!
 Pretty cool, right?

 Still curious about managed file transfer solutions and how they can benefit your organization?
 Watch our on-demand webinar, "MFT 101: Securing, Automating, and Managing File Transfers," to explore current industry trends, identify file transfer challenges, and learn what to look for in an MFT solution.